-At least once in your life, see the Nahanni – a liquid jewel, surging through an empire of peaks.
-Take a floatplane tour, complete with a walk at Virginia Falls, perhaps the Earth's most cataclysmic wilderness waterfall.
-Better yet, travel the Nahanni by canoe, visiting features (like the Tufa Mounds, the Rock Gardens, and Kraus Hotspring) that are almost as famous as the river itself.
+Nahanni – a liquid jewel, surging through an empire of peaks.
+Many will take a floatplane tour, complete with a walk at Virginia Falls, perhaps the Earth's most cataclysmic wilderness waterfall.
+But those who travel the Nahanni by canoe are rewarded with visits to the Tufa Mounds, the Rock Gardens, and Kraus Hotspring, which are almost as famous as the river itself.
 Access is by air from Fort Simpson; paddlers normally take out at Nahanni Butte or Blackstone Landing.

 This historic river, traced by the likes of Matonabbee, Hearne, Akaitcho and Franklin, rises at Lac de Gras in the Northwest Territories and flows almost 1,000 kilometres to the Northwest Passage.
 It's a waterway with many rapids, some falls, tons of Arctic char, and a mixed tundra-forest environment.
 Access is typically by air from Yellowknife.

 This placid, pure river of snowmelt meanders through the heart of Aulavik National Park on Banks Island.
 The most northerly canoeing river in North America, its banks are lined with delicate tundra wildflowers, ancient Inuit archeological sites, and vast herds of muskoxen – more muskoxen, in fact, than anywhere else on Earth.
 Access is typically by charter aircraft from Inuvik.